Imogen Lees chats to Nate Dadzie about his recent trip with Eddie Chan to BlockDown 22 and the huge opportunity for product teams in Web3.

 Who was your favourite speaker?

 Jacobo Toll-Messia.
-He’s the CEO and Founder of Nahmii AS, which delivers scaling tech for cryptos.
-His talk was all around NFTs and DeFi (decentralised finance).
+He’s the CEO and Founder of Nahmii AS, which delivers scaling tech for cryptos. was all around NFTs and DeFi (decentralised finance).
 Jacobo said that “crypto is the new tech playground”, and I couldn’t agree more.
 Playgrounds are all about development, growth, and learning, and they’re also loads of fun.
 So, it’s an exciting time to be in tech and one of the first product agencies to enter that playground.

 "Crypto is the new tech playground”